kenneth-rosario/scala-npm-postgres-docker-boilerplate/Readme.md

 * If using windows, install make: http://gnuwin32.sourceforge.net/packages/make.htm

 # For Web Application

-## This Section is for teams who have decided to make a website as their fron end
+## This Section is for teams who have decided to make a website as their front end

-## Always run make commands from the root directory of the boilerpalte
+* Always run make commands from the root directory of the boilerpalte

 * All Source Code should be written in front-end-web